petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 single button reproducible workflow.
 This is the vision for [Calkit](https://calkit.org).

-## _Calkit_: Simplified tooling and infrastructure for single button reproducibility
+## Calkit: Simplified tooling and infrastructure for single button reproducibility

 Calkit is a thin but opinionated wrapper around the "software expert" tooling and best practices to vertically integrate them into